scrm/scrm-r/README.md

 Bug Reports
 =======================
-Please report an problems with _scrm_ at its
+Please report problems with _scrm_ using its
 [issue tracker](https://github.com/scrm/scrm-r/issues).
+Please include the version you are using and the exact command that causes the problem including seed (if applicable) in the report.
 Also, feel free to suggest features you would like to see in _scrm_ there.